Foods | Cooking

 Hints & Tips

-I created these delicious savory rolls as something different to serve with
+I created these delicious Savory Garlic Rolls as something different to serve with

 soup.
 These rolls could also be used as an appetizer.

 The best part about making this savory roll recipe is that the dough can

 be mixed and the rolls filled, shaped, and frozen long before you want to